Éamon Zayed: Bray Wanderers

-He joined Bray Wanderers and after impressing in the Under-21s, Zayed soon graduated to the senior team making his League of Ireland debut on 18 October 2002 at the Carlisle Grounds.
+Zayed joined Bray Wanderers and after impressing in the Under-21s, Zayed soon graduated to the senior team making his League of Ireland debut on 18 October 2002 at the Carlisle Grounds.
 He scored the fastest hat-trick ever by a Bray Wanderers player against Dundalk in 2003 within a nine-minute spell from the 7th to the 15th minute.

 Zayed signed for Crewe Alexandra in February 2004 on loan, but returned to Bray in May without having made a first team appearance at Gresty Road.
 Zayed was the PFAI Young Player of the Year for 2003.
 He represented the Eircom League Under-21s in a four nations tournament in Scotland in May 2004 and earned his second U-21 international cap against Scotland in May 2004 in Galway.
 In October 2004, Zayed became the first Bray player to score four goals in one match, in a 5–3 win over Athone Town.
 He again left Bray on loan in August 2005, this time for Aalesunds in Norway.
 He made one appearance for the club, coming on as a substitute in a 4–1 defeat by Molde.